 a Specialist Now: 855-523-4326

 If you qualify, you can use a HECM for Purchase reverse mortgage to relocate to a home that’s closer to your family; one that’s more physically accessible; or one that’s a better fit for your current or future needs.
 This is a great option for homeowners looking to downsize.

 Of course, a HECM for Purchase reverse mortgage is still a loan, so interest does accrue on the portion of the loan amount disbursed.
 As with any home, the homeowner is responsible for paying for property taxes, insurance premiums, and necessary maintenance.

-HECM for Purchase: how it works
+HECM for Purchase: How it Works

 - If you qualify, you can buy a home or FHA approved condo as your principal residence by taking out a HECM reverse mortgage on that property.

-- Using proceeds from the sale of your current home or cash on hand, you make a down payment (usually 40% to 50% of the cost of the new home) and cover closing costs.
+- Using proceeds from the sale of your current home, or cash on hand, you make a down payment (usually 40% to 50% of the cost of the new home) and cover closing costs.

 - The balance of the purchase is covered by your HECM proceeds—any remaining funds can be used as you choose.